 ++ Kindly see all updates below. ++

-To ensure that infrastructure development keeps pace with the increasing number of electric vehicles and allows for a shift to electric transport, ChargeUp Europe will work to create the right market conditions that encourage investment and create a consumer-oriented, open market model for charging infrastructure in Europe.
+To ensure that infrastructure development keeps pace with the increasing number of electric vehicles and allows for a shift to electric transport, ChargeUp Europe will create the right market conditions that encourage investment and create a consumer-oriented, open market model for charging infrastructure in Europe.
 However, concrete demands were not formulated in the short communications of the participating companies.

 “Against the backdrop of a highly relevant policy agenda, we believe it is the right time for a dedicated voice to represent the charging infrastructure sector in Europe,” says Christopher Burghardt, ChargePoint’s European Managing Director.
 Kristof Vereenooghe, CEO of EVBox and Everon, adds: “This is the first time that the entire EV charging infrastructure sector can speak with one clear voice”.

-Update 03 May 2020: Despite the on-going difficulties, ChargeUp Europe, has found its first new (non-founding) member: GreenWay, the e-mobility provider and charging point operator founded in Slovakia in 2011.
+Update 03 May 2020: Despite the ongoing difficulties, ChargeUp Europe has found its first new (non-founding) member: GreenWay, the e-mobility provider and charging point operator founded in Slovakia in 2011.

 Update 01 Juli 2020: ChargeUp Europe has just announced more new members: After GreenWay recently became a member, Fastned and Evway have also joined the alliance.
 “The Alliance is the perfect place for us to benchmark our activities within a group of companies sharing their best practices to promote the growth of electric mobility.
 As a representative of Southern Europe, we are looking forward to contributing to ChargeUp Europe in pursuing open competition, open protocols and non-discriminatory business practices,” says Franco Barbieri, co-founder of the Italian CPO Evway.